alexmarder/bdrmapit/index.md

 # Installing bdrmapIT
 ## Install Using pip
-It is now possible to install bdrmapIT and the required repositories using pip and python3.
+It is possible to install bdrmapIT and the required repositories using pip and python3: `pip install -U bdrmapit`.
-Make sure to first install `traceutils` and `ip2as` (e.g. `pip install -U traceutils ip2as`).
-Then install the bdrmapit package `pip install -U bdrmapit`.

 ## Compilation From Source
 There are several packages involved in running bdrmapIT.